 Tier 2 of the IDA18 RMS tracks development results in countries supported by IDA operations.
-Tier 2 indicators report on outcomes and outputs supported directly by IDA projects, which are collected and aggregated from data extracted from project documents, i.e., Implementation Status and Results Reports (ISRs), Implementation Completion and Results Reports (ICRs), and Project Appraisal Documents (PADs).
+Tier 2 indicators report on outcomes and outputs supported directly by IDA projects, which are collected and aggregated from data extracted from project documents, that is, Implementation Status and Results Reports (ISRs), Implementation Completion and Results Reports (ICRs), and Project Appraisal Documents (PADs).
 The majority of these indicators are Corporate Results Indicators (CRIs), a set of standard indicators monitored at the corporate level and used to report aggregate project results to internal and external constituents.

 Tier 2 includes 21 indicators in the IDA18 RMS, tracking aggregate project outcome and output indicators in three categories-(1) growth, (2) inclusiveness, and (3) sustainability and resilience-to reflect the link to WBG strategy.

-The methodology used for aggregating Tier 2 indicators (IDA-supported results) was adjusted by calculating cumulative totals of outcomes and outputs achieved during a period or adding up the values as we go or report on (i.e., "how much we have achieved so far").
-Running totals are generated and reported during the IDA18 cycle (i.e., FY18 data during the first year, FY18 and FY19 data in the second year, and FY18 through FY20 data in the third and final year of the IDA18 cycle).
-Therefore, results currently reported on Tier 2 correspond to cumulative results achieved by IDA-supported projects during FY18 and FY19.
+The methodology used for aggregating Tier 2 indicators (IDA-supported results) was adjusted1 by calculating cumulative totals of outcomes and outputs achieved during a period or adding up the values as we go or report on (that is, "how much we have achieved so far").
+Running totals were generated and reported during the IDA18 cycle (that is, FY18 data during the first year, FY18 and FY19 data in the second year, and data from FY18 through FY20 in the third and final year of the IDA18 cycle).
+Therefore, results currently reported on Tier 2 correspond to cumulative results achieved by IDA-supported projects during FY18, FY19, and FY20.

 The FY17 harmonized list for FCS (released in June 2017) was used for aggregating and reporting results achieved in these countries.
-The same list will be used throughout the IDA18 cycle to ensure data comparability and consistency across the years.
+The same list is used throughout the IDA18 cycle to ensure data comparability and consistency across the years.